 In ‘Annie Hall’, Allen turns the cinematic medium into a gag.
 He breaks the fourth wall whenever he feels like, he conjures up a spontaneous animated sequence, he intelligently adds subtitles that convey unspoken thoughts during the famous balcony sequence and the film, in general, is scattered with recollections of Allen’s character’s far-gone past and near past.
 Allen is as miserable as Scrooge, and he’s also his own ghost who loves to take us down the memory lane, and then flusters around in utter confusion trying to put two and two together as to why a relationship he was barely invested in never worked.

 The Academy has always had a soft spot for historical epics, and Milos Forman’s recreation of 18th century Vienna is colossal and his decision to experiment with the malleability of past is ingenious.
 With stupendous performances from F. Murray Abraham and Tom Hulce as Salieri and Mozart respectively, Amadeus sails on the highest tides of cinema while Mozart’s euphoric symphonies drown the atmosphere like water crashing against its own self.

 While Abraham shines succumbing to his ever-increasing envy of Mozart, through his eyes we also witness the magnitude of the seraphic Mozart’s genius, and how the relationship between Salieri and Mozart evolves into a weird form of mutual respect despite the unspoken acceptance of Salieri’s hatred.
-Forman takes a lot of creative liberties, and weaves this reverie towering over you with a powerful dramatic energy, unlike any other musical film.
+Forman takes a lot of creative liberties and weaves this reverie towering over you with powerful dramatic energy, unlike any other musical film.
 Here is the 8th entry in the list of greatest best picture Oscar winners.